mabel-dev/opteryx/README.md

 To build Opteryx from source, refer to the [contribution guides](https://opteryx.dev/latest/contributing/contributing/).

-Opteryx installs with a small set of libraries it uses, such as [Numpy](https://numpy.org/doc/stable/index.html), [PyArrow](https://arrow.apache.org/), and [orjson](https://github.com/ijl/orjson).
-Some features require additional libraries to be installed, you are notified of tese libraries as they are required.
+Opteryx installs with a small set of libraries it needs for core functionality, such as [Numpy](https://numpy.org/doc/stable/index.html), [PyArrow](https://arrow.apache.org/), and [orjson](https://github.com/ijl/orjson).
+Some features require additional libraries to be installed, you are notified of these libraries as they are required.

 ## Examples